GoogleCloudPlatform/cluster-toolkit/community/modules/compute/SchedMD-slurm-on-gcp-partition/README.md

 ## Description

-This module creates a compute partition that be used as input to [SchedMD-slurm-on-gcp-controller](../../scheduler/SchedMD-slurm-on-gcp-controller/README.md).
+This module creates a compute partition that be can used as input to [SchedMD-slurm-on-gcp-controller](../../scheduler/SchedMD-slurm-on-gcp-controller/README.md).

 > **Warning**: updating a partition will not cause the slurm controller to